Sunnyville Stories is an Alternative Comics series created by Max West and published by Different Mousetrap Press.

 The two stars of the series, Rusty and Sam, predate the series itself; they first appeared in a self-published zine by West titled Rusty & Sam #1 in 2009.
 After more work with world-building and trading in Sam's tiger-print pants for a dress, Sunnyville Stories launched in January 2010.

-As of 2016, three whole trade paperbacks exist, collecting eleven whole stories.
-Plus, the entire first episode is free to read on the creator's blog.
+As of 2021, the series is on hiatus after 17 issues.
+The entire first episode is free to read on the creator's blog.

 Has a recap page currently under construction.